Wild quotient surface singularities whose dual graphs are not star-shaped: Dual graphs without nodes

 for some integers $s_i\geq 2$.
 Whence the dual graph attached to the singularity is a chain:

 \centerline{ } We may assign a reduced fraction $m/b\in \QQ_{>1}$ to the Hirzebruch--Jung singularity, defined by the continued fraction

 Writing the exceptional curves in reverse order, one obtains the fraction $m/b'$ where $0<b'<m$ is the unique integer with $bb'\cong 1$ modulo $m$.
-By abuse of notation, we say that $R$ is a \emph{Hirzebruch--Jung singularity of type} $m/b$.
+We say that $R$ is a \emph{Hirzebruch--Jung singularity of type} $m/b$.
+Note that $R$ is also a Hirzebruch--Jung singularity of type $m/b'$.
 In the special case $b=m-1$ we have $s_1=\ldots=s_r=2$ and $r=m-1$.
 In other words, the Hirzebruch--Jung singularities of type $m/(m-1)$ are precisely the \emph{rational double points} of type $A_{m-1}$.
+In the special case $r=1$ we have $m=s_1$ and $b=1$, and the Hirzebruch--Jung singularities of type $m/1$ are obtained by contracting a curve $E=E_i\simeq\PP^1$ of self-intersection $-m$.

-Recall that the \emph{local fundamental group} $\pi_1^\loc(R)$ of any complete local noetherian ring $R$ is the fundamental group of the open subscheme $\Reg(R)\subset\Spec(R)$, say with respect to a chosen separable closure of the field of fractions.
-If $R$ is a normal and 2-dimensional, it is possible to compute the \emph{maximal quotient} of $\pi^1(R)$ that is prime to the characteristic exponent of the residue field, in terms of the intersection matrix of the exceptional divisor, as explained by Cutkosky and Srinivasan \cite{Cutkosky; Srinivasan 2000}.
-Our first main result is a computation of the \emph{full} local fundamental groups:
+Recall that the \emph{local fundamental group} $\pi_1^\loc(R)$ of a complete local noetherian domain $R$ is the fundamental group of the open subscheme $\Reg(R)\subset\Spec(R)$, say with respect to a chosen separable closure of the field of fractions.
+If $R$ is a normal and 2-dimensional, it is possible to compute the \emph{maximal quotient} of $\pi_1^\loc(R)$ that is prime to the characteristic exponent of the residue field, in terms of the intersection matrix of the exceptional divisor, as explained by Cutkosky and Srinivasan \cite{Cutkosky; Srinivasan 1993}, Theorem 3.
+Our first main result is a computation of the \emph{full} local fundamental group:

 \begin{theorem} \mylabel{fundamental group} Let $R$ be a Hirzebruch--Jung singularity of type $m/b$, and $p\geq 1$ the characteristic exponent of the residue field $k=R/\maxid_R$.
 Then the local fundamental group $\pi_1^\loc(R)$ is isomorphic to the prime-to-$p$ part of the cyclic group $\ZZ/m\ZZ$. \end{theorem}